 2013

 The narrative presents an alcoholic father and his two children struggling to survive in Taipei.
 The circumstances are devastating.
-Their path crosses with a lonely grocery clerk who helps them to make their life easier.
-Against adversity, the children are still capable of preserving their innocence and imagination.
-It's an incredible and powerful journey full of symbolism and hope for the poor people who comfort and support each other.
+Their path crosses with a lonely grocery clerk who helps them make their life easier.
+Despite adversity, the children are still able to preserve their innocence and imagination.
+It’s an incredible and powerful journey, full of symbolism and hope, for poor people who comfort and support each other.
 Well-directed by Tsai Ming-Liang.
-The long takes make the movie flow slow, but the cinematography and the story are enjoyable, touching, and rewarding.
+The long takes make the movie flow slowly, but the cinematography and the story are enjoyable, touching, and rewarding.

 5. Last Call